dji-sdk/Guidance-SDK/doc/Guidance_SDK_API/Guidance_SDK_API.md

 - **Ultrasonic Data:** Outputs ultrasonic data for five directions, including obstacle distance (in unit of meter) and reliability of the data.
 The frequency is 20 Hz.

 - **Greyscale Image:** Outputs Greyscale images for five directions.
 The image size is 320\*240 bytes for individual sensor.
-The default frequency is 20 Hz and can be scaled down using Guidance API.
+The default frequency is 20 Hz and can be scaled down using API functions.

 - **Depth Image:** Outputs depth images for five directions.
 The image size is 320\*240\*2 bytes for each direction.
-The default frequency is 20 Hz and can be scaled down using Guidance API.
+The default frequency is 20 Hz and can be scaled down using API functions.

-  **Notes:** In order to achieve best performance, it is suggested that large data (e.g. images) be copied instead of processing the data in-place, if the received data will be processed for a long time.
+  **Notes:** In order to achieve best performance, it is suggested not performing any time-consuming processing in the callback function, but only copying the data out.
+Otherwise the transfer frequency might be slowed down.

 ## Data Structures